Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

 for any $u,w\in V$, is positive definite. \end{enumerate} \end{defi} The {\it indicatrix} of $F$ is defined as the subset $\Sigma_F=\{v\in V: F(v)=1\}$.
 Observe that $\Sigma_F$ is a {\em strongly convex} smooth hypersurface embedded in $V$, in the sense that its second fundamental form $I\!I$ with respect to one (and then all) transversal vector field is definite ---in the remainder, we choose the orientation of the transverse so that $I\!I$ will be positive definite, as usual.
 Notice that, in general, any (connected) compact, strongly convex hypersurface $\Sigma$ embedded in $V$ must be a topological sphere (the Gauss map with respect to any auxiliary scalar product would yield a diffeomorphism) and both, $\Sigma$ and the bounded region $B$ determined by $\Sigma$, are {\em strictly convex} in the usual sense (i.e. $\Sigma$ touches every hyperplane tangent to it only at the tangency point and lies in one of the two half-spaces determined by the hyperplane, and $B$ satisfies that the segment between any two points in $\bar B=B\cup \Sigma$ is contained in $B$, except at most its endpoints).
 When $0\in B$, a Minkowski norm is uniquely determined having $\Sigma$ as indicatrix just by putting $F(v)=1/\lambda(v) $ for all $v\in V\setminus \{0\}$, where $\lambda(v)\in \R$ is the unique positive number such that $\lambda(v)v\in \Sigma$ (see for example \cite[Prop.
 2.3]{JavSan11}).

 If the indicatrix $\Sigma_0$ of a given Minkowski norm is translated, one obtains another strongly convex smooth hypersurface $\Sigma$ that determines a new Minkowski norm whenever $0$ still belongs to the new bounded region $B$.
-As explained in the Introduction, this process of generating Minkowski norms is used pointwise in Zermelo's navigation problem.
-The translated indicatrix $\Sigma$ defines a Minkowski norm if and only if the opposite of the translation vector $W\in V$ is contained in the indicatrix of $F_0$, i.e., whenever $ F_0(-W)<1$.
-This is a restriction of ``mild wind'' in Zermelo's problem; so, let us consider now the case in that $ F_0(-W) \geq 1$.
+As explained in the Introduction, this process of generating Minkowski norms is used pointwise in Zermelo's navigation problem and one obtains (see Fig.~\ref{dis0}): \begin{prop} Let $\Sigma_0$ be the indicatrix of a Minkowski norm.
+The translated indicatrix $\Sigma=\Sigma_0+W$ defines a Minkowski norm if and only if $ F_0(-W)<1$. \end{prop} This is a restriction of ``mild wind'' in Zermelo's problem; so, let us consider now the case in that $ F_0(-W) \geq 1$.
 In this case, the zero vector is not contained in the open bounded region $B$ delimited by the translated indicatrix $\Sigma$ and, as a consequence, $\Sigma$ does not define a classical Finsler metric.
 Indeed, not all the rays departing from the zero vector must intersect $\Sigma$ and, among the intersecting ones, those intersecting transversely will cross $\Sigma$ twice, and those intersecting non-transversely will intersect only once, see Fig.~\ref{dis0}.